kstenerud/concise-encoding/cbe-specification.md

 A verbatim string is a string that must be taken literally (no interpretation, no escape processing, etc) by encoders and decoders, and should be taken literally by all layers of the stack.
 Decoders must pass along a string's status as "verbatim" or not.
 How the higher layers handle such information is implementation dependent.

+The length field holds the byte length (length in octets), NOT the character length.

 Example:

     [91 10 5c 6e 5c 6e 5c 6e 5c 6e] = literal "\n\n\n\n" (not to be interpreted as linefeeds)